 Personal safety - Police stations are quite visible in every city or small town.
 I think the only consistent thing about them is the colors -- red and blue -- which are used, to varying degrees, in the construction or decor.
 They come is Small, Medium, Large, or Original & Dramatic.
 What with being used to the old, British Mandate monochromatic, squarely-uniform police stations (known as Tegart forts), I found the Georgian version refreshing and amusing.
 But the main thing is, that Georgia is considered a very safe country, in terms of the rate of crime and assaults.
 The fact that pairs of policemen were patrolling the streets practically wherever we went added to our feeling of All Quiet on the Eurasian Front.

 * * *I've written and written, and still feel that I have totally missed the essence of Georgia and its beauty, both natural and artistic.
 I'll try once more, in my next post.
-Whether I succeed or not, I recommend that you just go there and see for yourselves.
+[Update: I did it!
+You can just go there and see for yourselves.]